 Domestic Hot Water control is supported using (6) methods.
 When using the Domestic Hot Water methods, the wire jumper, JPS1 on each control board providing Domestic Hot Water, must be cut to limit the boiler's maximum output temperature to 200F.
+Refer to Figure 41 for control input and Figure 49 for output locations.

-Figure 22 Jumper JPS1
+Figure 23 Jumper JPS1

-Note: Most of these methods use separate and adjustable PID control for the DHW.
-This means that the Master boiler can be used to individually control its own DHW tank and handle space heating functionality at the same time.
-This works, providing the system piping design is compatible with the method chosen.
+Note: Most of these methods use a separate PID control for the DHW.
+This means that the Master boiler can be used to individually control its own DHW tank and provide space heating functionality at the same time.